OilStein/servicemanual_rust/README.md

 - Better SurrealQL querys
 - Enum types for severity and status
 - Date in local time, now in utc form..
 - Tests.
-Compiler warns a lot of possible run time errors.
+Compiler warns a lot of possible runtime errors.